Timeline of The Carter Center

-March 4: A 60-person delegation observes Kenya's presidential and parliamentary elections and announces in subsequent weeks that, despite serious shortcomings in the management of technology and tabulation of final results, the paper-based procedure for counting and tallying votes confirmed the will of Kenyan voters.
+March 4: A 60-person Carter Center delegation observes Kenya's presidential and parliamentary elections and announces in subsequent weeks that, despite serious shortcomings in the management of technology and tabulation of final results, the paper-based procedure for counting and tallying votes confirms the will of Kenyan voters.

 Jan.
-17: The Carter Center announces that the international Guinea worm eradication campaign reaches its final stages with only 542 cases reported worldwide in 2012, about half of the 2011 total.
+17: The Carter Center-led international Guinea worm eradication campaign reaches its final stages with only 542 cases reported worldwide in 2012, about half of the 2011 total.

 Jan.
 14: The Carter Center and the ACE Electoral Knowledge Network release two groundbreaking reports on voter identification processes and practices — a Carter Center comparative analysis of voter identification processes in Africa and Latin America and an ACE report on the balance between preventing fraud and protecting the right to vote.